cryxnet/subvance/README.md

 - Brute force guessing of subdomains by trying out common or random strings in the domain name

-#### Search Engine

-- With the power of google dorks, we collect indexed sudomains.

 ### Passive Techniques

 #### Certificate Fingerprinting